 Serial MIS Components Meaning 1 Data All input used by the system to produce information.
 2 Hardware PCs and external components for input/output, hardware and storage devicesetc.
 3 Software Group of instructions that explain how computer handled data and how computer store information and data.
 4 Telecommunication Software and hardware that send and receive pictures, text animation, and sound as electronic data.
-5 People Professionals who organize and analyze the information required to create an information system, and to write 6 Procedures computer codes to operate the hardware.
-The required data to achieve optimal data operations, it included security measures, dispensing applications or software.
+5 People Professionals who organize and analyze the information required to create an information system, and to write 6 Procedures The required data to achieve optimal data operations, it included security measures, dispensing applications or software.